20 Best State Parks in California

 Address: 52801 California State Route 1, Big Sur, California

 3. Henry Cowell Redwoods State Park

 For additional big tree attraction, Big Basin Redwoods State Park is located roughly twenty miles northwest of Henry Cowell.
-California's oldest state park, and home to several of the best campgrounds near Santa Cruz, Big Basin Redwoods State Park features redwood grove hiking trails and lush canyons full of life.
-While visiting, the Redwood Loop Trail is a must-do hike for the whole family.
+It's one of California's oldest state parks and home to several of the best campgrounds near Santa Cruz.
+Big Basin also features redwood grove hiking trails and lush canyons full of life.

 Address: 101 N Big Trees Park Road, Felton, California

 Emerald Bay State Park encompasses its own special slice of California's most scenic lake.
 It's named after the shallow blue-green waters on the southwest corner of Lake Tahoe and hosts many of the best campgrounds at South Lake Tahoe,

 Emerald Bay provides stunning lakeside camping, hiking, and unique cultural features like the 38-room Vikingsholm castle.
 It's also designated as an underwater state park, with California's first maritime heritage trail touring sunken ships and vessels at the bottom of the bay.

 Address: 138 Emerald Bay Road, South Lake Tahoe, California

 The 6,000-foot granite spires of Castle Crags draw tourists from around the world to this state park in Northern California.
 The park is accessible from Redding, an hour's drive away, and features over 25 miles of hiking trails that navigate the base of these dramatic mountain monuments.

 The campground at Castle Crags is a popular home base for adventures, with over 75 sites available.
 The park is also home to one of the best day hikes on the Pacific Crest Trail, which passes through Castle Crags with great views of Castle Dome along the way.